Fair Access Protocol

 There is a collective responsibility to ensure the safeguarding of all young people and we must work together to protect them and act in their best interests.

-Where a school determines that a child's whereabouts are unknown, all reasonable enquiries should be made by the school, as outlined in the Attendance and CME guidance.
-If the whereabouts remain unknown, the child must be referred to the Children Missing Education (CME) Team by the allocated school.
+Where a school determines that a child's whereabouts is unknown, all reasonable enquiries should be made by the school, as outlined in the Attendance and CME guidance.

 The AIP keeps an accurate record of each Fair Access Panel meeting to include: